voyagebagage/twa-template/twa-cli-wizard/README.md

 Follow the interactive prompts to configure your project:

-1. Select your preferred package manager (pnpm, bun, or npm)
+1. Select a package manager (pnpm, bun, npm)
 2. Select a template (Next.js or Vite)
 3. Choose whether to use TypeScript
 4. Configure additional libraries (Zod, TanStack Query, Tailwind CSS)
 5. For Next.js, decide if you want API routes
-6. For Next.js with API routes, decide if you want Hono integration
+6. For Next.js with API routes, decide if you want to use Hono
 7. Enter your Telegram bot username

 After completing the wizard, your project will be created with all selected features.